Aidbox/aidbox-sdk-js/doc/doc/api-examples.md

 :::

 ### Pagination
-To split the data into smaller, more manageable pages, making it easier for users to navigate through the information
+To split the data into smaller, more manageable pages, making it easier for users to navigate through the information.
+The example shows that `.page(3)` returns patients list that skips ((page - 1) * count) = 6 records

 ##### Parameters
 <ParamsComponent :items="[